mattbuot/ML_Project2/README.md

 The data csv files (`data_train.csv` and `sampleSumbmission.csv`) must be located in the folder `csv` (so their path from `run.py` is `csv/data_train.csv` and `csv/sampleSubmission.csv`).
 The output `submission.csv`, and the preprocessed `data_clean.csv` files will be located in `csv` as well.

 ## Exact reproducibility
-In order for our code to reproduce exactly our best kaggle submission, we set all the `random_state` parameters of both `surprise` and `sklearn` to the value `2018`.
+In order for our code to reproduce exactly our best CrowdAi submission, we set all the `random_state` parameters of both `surprise` and `sklearn` to the value `2018`.
 Our code should be deterministic.

 ## neural_network_regression.py
 This file is an example of how we used neural networks for our regression.
 It requires tensorflow and the same dependencies as for run.py